 Kindergarten at BASIS Curriculum Schools is designed to enhance a child’s natural instincts to question, discover, and participate in the world around them.
-The Lead Kindergarten Teacher, together with the Kinder Teaching Fellow, facilitate opportunities for children to interact with academic, physical, and social concepts in goal-oriented activities throughout the day.
+The Lead Kindergarten Teacher, together with the Early Education Teaching Fellow (EEFT), facilitate opportunities for children to interact with academic, physical, and social concepts in goal-oriented activities throughout the day.

 BASIS Curriculum students in Kindergarten, develop their literacy and math skills, enjoy Physical Education (PE), and connect what they know about their environment to new ideas in civics, science, and history.
 Additionally, the students’ educational experience is enriched with a curriculum of fine arts (music, drama, and visual art), engineering, and Chinese language and culture.
 We’ve learned that children thrive on academic challenges, so our kindergarten students work toward mastering first grade skills by the end of the year.
 We are unique in many aspects, but the most important detail is that our kindergarten students enjoy learning!